NCSU GIS 714:

 Importing NLCD

-We will import 2019 NLCD land cover into our newly created location.
+We will import 2019 NLCD land cover into our newly created project.
 We will import data in an interactive session on a compute node

 We request a single core and 2GB of memory for 30 minutes: